John Clark House (Clarksdale, Mississippi)

-John Clark House in Clarksdale, Mississippi was built in 1859 with elements of Greek Revival style.
+The John Clark House in Clarksdale, Mississippi was built in 1859 with elements of Greek Revival style.
 It was moved approximately 100 yd in 1916 to make way for a grand house, the Italian Renaissance style Cutrer Mansion, to be built in its place.
 The John Clark House was then remodeled, including that its "two-tiered one-bay porch supported with turned posts was replaced with a then-stylish Colonial Revival porch."

 It was listed on the National Register of Historic Places in 2003.
+It now operates as an 8-guest room house, each of which have private baths.